Commercial Real Estate in Bucks County PA — What This Market Actually Looks Like

 The Historic Character Premium and the Complexity It Creates

 Bucks County has an unusually high concentration of historic buildings — including commercial structures — that carry both character value and regulatory complexity.
-A 1789 retail building in Newtown Borough ($3.57/sq ft/yr) exists in a historic district with design review requirements.
-A restaurant bar for sale in Ottsville at $1.1M sits in a township with agricultural zoning that governs what commercial uses are permitted alongside it.
+A 1789 retail building in Newtown Borough at $3.57 per square foot per year exists in a historic district with design review requirements.
 The Main Street character of Doylestown, New Hope, and New Britain boroughs is a genuine asset to commercial tenants — foot traffic, community identity, destination character — but it comes with preservation overlay requirements that don't exist in suburban strip center markets.

 The Delaware River and NJ Proximity Advantage